Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "He who is not contented with what he has, would not be contented with what he would like to have."
+> "The season of failure is the best time for sowing the seeds of success. "
-> — **Socrates**
+> — **Paramahansa Yogananda**

 ---